apache/nuttx-apps/system/zoneinfo/README.txt

   CONFIG_SYSTEM_ZONEINFO=y
   CONFIG_SYSTEM_ZONEINFO_ROMFS=y

+NOTE:  The full TZ database is quite large.
+To create a reasonable sized ROMFS image, I had to trim some of the files like this:

+  make context
+  cd ../apps/system/zoneinfo/tzbin/etc/zoneinfo

+Remove as many timezone files as you can.
+Do not remove the GMT, localtime, or posixrules files.
+Those might be needed in any event.
+Then you can force rebuilding of the ROMFS filesystem be removing some files:

+  cd ../../..
+  rm romfs_zoneinfo.*
+  rm *.o
+  cd ../../nuttx
+  make

 Here is a sample run.
-I have not seen any errors but neither am I certain that everything is working properly:
+I have not seen any errors in single stepping through the logic but neither am I certain that everything is working properly:

   NuttShell (NSH)
   nsh> date